derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-04/10/2025 16:18:21 : 3 Database Admins walked into a NoSQL bar.
+05/10/2025 16:18:19 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Eight bytes walk into a bar.
-The bartender asks, 'Can I get you anything?'
-'Yeah,' replies the bytes.
-'Make us a double.'
+Why do programmers confuse Halloween with Christmas?
+Because OCT 31 == DEC 25.
 <!-- replace-with-joke ends -->